 |PokerStars Casino||200% up to $400||200% up to $400||Visit Casino|

-Regular Baccarat without any site betting options includes 3 opportunities to win.
+Regular Baccarat without any site betting options involves 3 opportunities to win.
 These include Player, Banker, and Tie.
 The payouts presented include even money for Player and Banker bets and 8 to 1 for Tie bets.
 Baccarat is a game of chance, and there is no way to determine the results of the next hand.
 In most cases, the game is played with multiple decks of 52 cards, which excludes the jokers as they are not used.
 With multiple decks, it’s more difficult to determine the results by counting cards, making it the perfect game for a strategy that delivers both winnings but also covers any losses.
 While looking for a Baccarat game to play, ensure you select a classic version of Baccarat instead of Super 6 or another variation with side bet options.
 Once you have the basic game knowledge, you can then look into the different variations of the game online and see how they will work for you.

 How Baccarat is played

 Once you’ve entered a Baccarat table, you will see 3 betting options including Player, Banker, and Tie.
-With other variants of the game, the Player and Banker might be displayed as Punto and Banco, which means Player and Banker, but is simply Spanish terminology.
+With other variants of the game, the Player and Banker might be displayed as Punto and Banco, which means Player and Banker, but this is simply Spanish terminology.
 Some rules may also differ in the Spanish variant such as the number of decks used, side bet options, and more.
 We recommend starting on a standard Baccarat table with no side bets whatsoever.

 |Bet||For the first few rounds, place a bet on only Player or Banker, placing a bet on both won’t result in any wins or losses as you will keep receiving your total bet back no matter what wins.
 However, if a tie win comes up, you will lose your bet.
 So, choose either Player or Banker and place your coin before hitting the start button.|